Wayne State University utilizes a basic system of shared technology governance at the executive level.

 The Information Technology Steering Committee (ITSC) is the executive-level technology steering committee at Wayne State University.
 The ITSC makes final recommendations to the President on strategic technology matters.
 ITSC membership is primarily composed of select members of the President's cabinet, representing both the academic (instruction and research) and the administrative branches of the institution.
 Meetings take place on a monthly basis.

-- Daren Hubbard, Chief Information Officer and Associate Vice President for Computing & Information Technology (convener)
+- Rob Thompson, Chief Information Officer and Associate Vice President for Computing and Information Technology (convener)

-- Keith Whitfield, Provost and Senior Vice President for Academic Affairs (chair)
+- Mark Lawrence Kornbluh, PhD, Provost and Senior Vice President for Academic Affairs (chair)

 Information Systems Management Committee